ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/py-woa.md

 ![Complete](/install-guides/_images/py3-woa.png)

-For more information check the [Linaro Windows on Arm project](https://www.linaro.org/windows-on-arm/python/)
+You are now ready to use Python on your Windows on Arm device.